Objectives

 Each of the variables (columns) are described below.

-1. [a] Plot the point estimates and confidence intervals in ids_by_lab with condition on the x-axis and the data from each lab as a separate facet.
+kable(<DATAFRAME>) from the knitr package.geom_density rather than geom_histogram. geom_density plots frequencies as a smoothed probability distribution rather than raw counts.
+Set the alpha parameter in geom_density so that you can see both overlapping distributions.babylabprinceton (central tendency and dispersion). ids_by_labids_by_lab with condition on the x-axis and the data from each lab as a separate facet.
 As in your distribution plots above, each condition should be represented with a different color.